Personal finance apps like You Need A Budget (YNAB) make it easy to see how you’re spending your money while tracking your savings progress.

 However, you shouldn’t let its youth deter you since it has been rated as a top budgeting app by numerous publications.

-Simplifi, like Personal Capital, is a suitable replacement for YNAB if you want a comprehensive view of your finances.
+Simplifi, like Empower, is a suitable replacement for YNAB if you want a comprehensive view of your finances.
 Once you open an account, you link your bank accounts, loans, credit cards, and investment accounts.